 Before we go into a deep discussion of “Whether I should buy an SSL certificate or not” let us see the SSL certificate in brief.

 This is where SSL comes into the picture.
-E-mails, payment gateways, shopping websites all can be the medium of posing their users to be the victims of man in the middle attack.
+E-mails, payment gateways, shopping websites all can be the medium of posing their users to be the victims of man-in-the-middle attacks.
 Personal information provided on these sites like contact numbers, residential address, bank account information, credit card numbers, and so on can be hijacked and can be used against the user or user’s system to exploit him/her.

 Should I need an SSL for my business?